Person sitting down reviewing Saxo Bank

 The story of Saxo begins with its founding in Copenhagen (Denmark) in 1992.
 The company was established with a vision to make global financial markets more accessible to a wide audience.
 By 1998, Saxo Group had launched one of the first online trading platforms in Europe, offering professional-grade tools and easy access to global financial markets for anyone interested in investing.

 They've now grown massively across the globe.
-It serves over 1m customers and has over €100bn under management.
+They serve over 1m customers and has over €100bn under management.
 You can pretty much open an account from anywhere.
 In 2018, they purchased the popular online broker BinckBank for €428m.
 All BinckBank customers were automatically switched over to the Saxo Bank platform for trading.

 Saxo Bank gives you access to a large set of stocks, ETFs, mutual funds, bonds as well as more sophisticated instruments for traders across 50 different exchanges.